RealDaniG/QFS/v13/docs/ZERO_SIM_QFS_ATLAS_CONTRACT.md

 - **Proof Replay:** Storage proofs must be verifiable against the QFS ledger history.
 - **AEGIS Node Verification:** Only AEGIS-verified nodes can participate in storage replication and proof generation.

+### 5.4 ATLAS Social Layer (Spaces, Wall, Chat) – v14

+- **Deterministic IDs Only**
+  - Space IDs, Wall Post IDs, and Chat Message IDs must be derived from deterministic functions of input parameters (e.g., SHA-256/UUIDv5 over `space_id:wallet:timestamp:content_head`).
+  - No `uuid4` or similar random IDs are permitted in ATLAS surfaces that participate in economics or ordering.

+- **Economically Aware vs Neutral Actions**
+  - All social actions that affect value (balances, rewards, costs) MUST emit a corresponding `EconomicEvent` (e.g., `space_created`, `space_joined`, `space_spoke`, `wall_post_created`, `wall_post_liked`, `chat_session_created`, `chat_message_sent`).
+  - Neutral actions (0-cost, 0-reward) such as:
+    - `space_role_changed`, `space_member_kicked`, `space_member_muted`, `wall_post_pinned` / `wall_post_unpinned`
+    MUST be explicitly documented as neutral and MUST NOT modify balances or mint/burn tokens.

+- **Cross-Surface Linking**
+  - Recap posts (`is_recap=True`) MUST link to Spaces via `space_id` (or `linked_space_id`) using deterministic IDs only.
+  - Chat messages MAY reference Spaces or Wall Posts via a `references` list of IDs; these references are structural only and MUST NOT introduce hidden economics or non-deterministic ordering.

+- **Social Regression Requirement**
+  - A unified social regression script (currently `phase_v14_social_full.py`) MUST:
+    - Execute a full lifecycle scenario across Spaces, Wall, and Chat using a single log.
+    - Produce a stable SHA-256 hash over the canonical log representation.
+  - CI MUST fail if this hash changes without an approved contract update, as this constitutes a behavior change of the social layer.

+- **Canonical Contracts**
+  - ATLAS v14 defines canonical Pydantic contracts (`AtlasSpace`, `AtlasWallPost`, `AtlasChatSession`, `AtlasChatMessage` in `v13/atlas/contracts.py`) as the **only** supported external schema for social data.
+  - Internal structures (e.g., internal participant maps, muted/banned sets) MUST NOT be relied upon by external clients and MAY change without contract version bumps.
+  - All explanation and replay tooling MUST project to these canonical contracts when presenting social state.

 ***

 ## 6. Explanation & Transparency